shitcodebykaushik/linux_tut/SysDS/Design.md

      - As team grow need seperation of concern
      - And there are different lens of the the development of the programming .
 - Let suppose  in microservice we have the four differenct service like login  orders carts and products .
 And one of the service is down , this will not affect the entire website as our other service are up .
+- Microservice epmhaise on the database per service .
+# Bottelneck
+- It is the method that restrict the overall throughput of the system espically in the monolothic .